McKeev/McKeev/README.md

 ## Coding Experience
 ### Currently Focused Exclusively on Python 🐍
 I carry out data analysis for finance, so I make use of Jupyter notebooks.
-A list of modules/resources I use:
+A list of packages I use:
 - NumPy
 - Pandas
 - Datetime